 First Year Experience in Learning From Data

-Learning From Data gives first year statistics students the opportunity to explore the world of statistics and personally and professionally transition into their first year of college.
+Learning From Data gives first year statistics and economics students the opportunity to explore the world of statistics and personally and professionally transition into their first year of college.
 The program introduces students to theoretical and applied statistics, preparing them for a professional career or graduate education by exploring large data sets, analyzing misconceptions and misunderstandings of statistical concepts, and interacting with guest statisticians.

 Contact: Dr. Jane Robertson, firstname.lastname@example.org